 The Pre-Raphaelites broke every code of dress and behaviour.
 They did what they wanted, painted as they chose and created a new movement in art.
 Their most famous muses were girls from ordinary backgrounds, with spectacular features and long red hair.
 Until then, red hair was considered something to be ashamed of, but they celebrated it.
 Imagine being captured forever in one of their paintings.
 Mary imagines it … and so did I.

 But where does it lead you?
 How much power does a muse have when she needs to do something important, like save the life of someone she loves?
 Mary doesn’t think about this until it is nearly too late.

 “there is a richness, a patience, a stylistic satisfaction to Following Ophelia … A particularly interesting look at the relationship between artist and model makes for a book which has its themes woven superlatively between escapades”

 A vivid portrait of Pre-Raphaelite glamour and the perils of beauty, desire and independence.

 Anna McKerrow, author and children’s book review editor for Booktrust

 Sophia has conjured up a world as alive with colour and texture and beauty and rebellion as the paintings that she references … I was utterly engrossed from first page to last.

 Perdita Cargill, author of Waiting for Callback

-It’s a featured book of the month on Lovereading4kids.co.uk.
 Download an extract and read the reviews here: Following Ophelia.
-And you can follow all the stops on the blog tour here – from videos to how the cover came about, to my favourite all time historical couples.
+And you can follow all the stops on my blog tour here – from videos to how the cover came about, to my favourite all time historical couples.

 I had such fun writing this book.
-And thank you for my amazing cover, Stripes!
-Book 2 in the series, Unveiling Venus, will be out in 2018.
+And thank you for my amazing cover, Paul Coomey and Stripes!
+Book 2 in the series, Unveiling Venus, is out in 2018.